ollej/macroquad-introduktion/CONTRIBUTE.md

 ## PRs welcome

 If your contributions are larger than, say, correcting some typo, make sure your contribution is in line with the aims of this project.
-Please start by filing an issue about the thing you wwant to fix, to get feedback on which direction to take it.
+Please start by filing an issue about the thing you want to fix, to get feedback on which direction to take it.

 ## Happy contributing!